BelaBartok39/Benchmark-Study-of-RF-Anomaly-Detection-Models-on-NVIDIA-Jetson-Orin-Nano/README.md

 - [Dataset on Hugging Face](https://huggingface.co/datasets/b4byn1cky/RF_Anomaly_Detection)
 - [TensorRT Documentation](https://docs.nvidia.com/deeplearning/tensorrt/)

-* Code was produced with some assistance of Claude Sonnet 4 and Claude Sonnet 4.5 was used to assist with repository documentation.
+* Code was produced with some assistance from Anthropic's Sonnet 4 and Opus 4.1.
+* Anthropic's Sonnet 4.5 was used to assist with repository documentation.